kubedb/docs/docs/guides/mssqlserver/clustering/streaming_replication.md

 ## Next Steps

-- Monitor your PostgreSQL database with KubeDB using [built-in Prometheus](/docs/guides/mssqlserver/monitoring/using-builtin-prometheus.md).
+- Monitor your MSSQLServer database with KubeDB using [built-in Prometheus](/docs/guides/mssqlserver/monitoring/using-builtin-prometheus.md).
-- Monitor your PostgreSQL database with KubeDB using [Prometheus operator](/docs/guides/mssqlserver/monitoring/using-prometheus-operator.md).
+- Monitor your MSSQLServer database with KubeDB using [Prometheus operator](/docs/guides/mssqlserver/monitoring/using-prometheus-operator.md).
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).